 Antibiotics are used to treat the infected person and their close contacts.
 In addition, it is helpful to get plenty of rest and fluids.
 Persons hospitalized with severe pertussis may need special treatments to help them through prolonged periods of coughing.

-Yes, pertussis can be prevented among household members and others in close contact with an infected person by treating the exposed persons with antibiotics, even if they have been vaccinated.
+Yes, pertussis can be prevented among household members and others in close contact with an infected person.
+The exposed persons can be treated with antibiotics, even if they have been vaccinated.
 Vaccination of children and adults can also prevent pertussis.
 The pertussis vaccine is given along with diphtheria and tetanus vaccines in the same shot (called DTaP) for children.
-DTaP cannot be given to babies less than six weeks old or to anyone seven years of age or older.
+DTaP cannot be given to babies less than six weeks old or anyone seven years of age or older.

-Experts recommend that all babies and children be given a full series of DTaP vaccine unless there is a medical reason not to receive the vaccine.
-Vaccination is recommended at 2, 4, 6, and 15 to 18 months old, with an additional shot at four to six years old, for a total of five doses.
+Experts recommend that all babies and children be given a full series of DTaP vaccines unless there is a medical reason not to receive the vaccine.
+Vaccination is a series of five doses recommended at 2, 4, 6, and 15 to 18 months old, with an additional shot at four to six years old.
 The 4th dose of DTaP may be given as early as 12 months, provided 6 months have elapsed since the third dose of DTaP.
 Vaccination against pertussis is also recommended for older children and adults.